CityOfPhiladelphia/phila-ui/src/components/LangSelector/readme.md

   }
 })

-//add it globaly to the vue instance new Vue({
+//add it globally to the vue instance new Vue({
   router,
   i18n,